oliviafpersonal/sei-project-three/README.md

 The Remote nature of the course was a great opportunity to work collaboratively as a group using tools such as Slack, Zoom, Trello and Github.

-For our project we built a clone of airbnb but for Pubs, called Pubhub.
-Our application which closely mimicked the functionality and user interface of airbnb but tailored towards Pubs.
+For our project we built a clone of Airbnb but for Pubs, called Pubhub.
+Our application which closely mimicked the functionality and user interface of Airbnb but tailored towards Pubs.

-##### Brief
+## Brief

 - To build a full-stack application, making our own back end and front end.
 - To use an Express API to serve data from a Mongo database.
 - To build the frontend using React to consume the API.
 - The API should have multiple relationships and CRUD functionality for at least a couple of models.

-##### Technologies Used
+## Technologies Used

 - HTML5
 - CSS3/ SASS